Uncertainty in Buffy the Vampire Slayer: Resurrection and Consequences

 And thus Buffy returned.

-In “Once More With Feeling” Buffy reveals that she returned from Heaven, not from a Hell dimension.
-Assumptions and lack of data informed, or uninformed, the Scooby Gang’s actions.
+In “Once More With Feeling,” Buffy reveals that she returned from Heaven, not from a Hell dimension.
+Assumptions and lack of data “informed” the Scooby Gang’s actions.
 There is great risk in making assumptions about areas where little or no data exists, and like it or not, we all must face the fact that there is no data about the future.

 Season 7: Unleashing the Slayers